Help and FAQs

 Q: What study spaces are available in the library?

 A: We have numerous study spaces available, depending on your needs.
 On the lower level, there is a presentation practice room, an AV viewing room, and study tables.
 On the top floor, there are group study rooms, individual study carrels, and a quiet study area in the back of the library near the Tarleton gates mural.
+On the main floor we have several collaboration tables, two collaboration rooms, and various couches and tables available for studying.

 Q: How do I reserve a study room?